2298-Software/Mambo/README.md

     - ImportFile - Import a text file into an in-memory dataset
     - ImportCsvFile - Import a csv file into an in-memory dataset
     - ImportXlsFile - Import a xls file into an in-memory dataset
+    - ImportRdbmsTable - Import a table/query from RDBMS into an in-memory dataset
 ### Process
     - ExecuteSql - Execute a sql command against an in-memory dataset
 ### Distribute